supertux97/fbase/README.txt

 Usage:
 ./install for compilation

-./fbase spørrefil for running the program
+./fbase queryFile for running the program

+./exprParser expression(as string) for evaluating expressions When typing expressions, alwas use parentheses for negative values

 Dependencies:
 polyml